The server can be instantiated and started programmatically using the @mocks-server/core package, which does not include plugins.

 get(key).
 Returns current value of an specific setting.

 <String>The name of the setting to be returned.
 Equivalent to option name.

 all.
 Getter returning all current settings.
 Never modify returned object if you want to change settings, as it will have no effect.
 Use the

 getValidOptionName(optionName).
 Returns valid option name if it exists, or new option name if it is deprecated but is still supported, and

 <String>Option name to check.

 serverError.
-If mock server throws an unexpected error, it is available at this getter.
+If mock http server throws an unexpected error, it is available at this getter.

 behaviors.
 Returns methods and getters related to currently available behaviors.